Ford revives the Lincoln Continental, aims at U.S. and China

-NEW YORK (Reuters) - Ford Motor Co (F.N) will resurrect the Lincoln Continental as its top-of-the line luxury sedan, betting the classic name will help rebuild the brand’s image in the United States and China.
+NEW YORK, March 30 (Reuters) - Ford Motor Co will resurrect the Lincoln Continental as its top-of-the line luxury sedan, betting the classic name will help rebuild the brand’s image in the United States and China.

 Ford retired the Continental name in 2002, and joined its rivals in using letter and number codes for most models.
 But memories lived on in China, where Continentals had been the car of political leaders and celebrities.
 China now is the main market for premium sedans such as the Audi A6 or A8, the Mercedes S-class or the BMW 7-series.